 IES General Studies

-The knowledge of the current affairs and keeping oneself up to date with what s going on in the country is essential for a government servant.
+Keeping track of current affairs and topics of national and international importance is essential for any government service aspirant.
 General Studies forms the basis of the IES ESE examination.
-It is an objective type paper in the Preliminary examination or the Stage 1 examination.
-It is worth 200 marks of the 500 total marks allotted for Stage 1.
+Candidates write an objective type paper in the Preliminary examination stage which is worth 200 marks of the 500 total marks allotted for Stage 1.

 IES General Studies Syllabus